 A woman is the most fertile around her ovulation, specifically a day or two either side of an egg being released from her ovaries.
 For this reason, it’s helpful to know when you are ovulating or when ovulation is about to occur.
 You can find this out by taking a home ovulation test which is easy to use and gives you results in 5 minutes.

-Babystart FertilTime ovulation tests available from Dr Fertility (5 in one pack) are 99% accurate and will detect whether you have an increased amount of luteinising hormone (LH) in your body, a hormone which triggers the release of an egg from the ovary.
+Babystart FertilTime ovulation tests (5 in one pack) are 99% accurate and will detect whether you have an increased amount of luteinising hormone (LH) in your body, a hormone which triggers the release of an egg from the ovary.
 With the test, you will get all the instructions you need to help you use the test correctly.